A major difference in disc duplicators is whether they are PC-based or standalone.

-The first thing about stand-alone DVD duplicators is that they have been on the market much longer than PC-based duplicators.
-Therefore, a certain standard of reliability has been achieved with these “tower-style” duplicators.
-Their sole function is to make high volume copies of CD and DVD discs, which they can do very well.
-A modern duplicator typically includes one to eleven DVD/CD combo recorder drives, a reader drive, a hard disk drive for storing disc images, and a controller with an LCD for operating the unit.
-Each component piece does a simple function, but all together they get the job done.
+Standalone duplicators have been on the market much longer than PC based ones.
+Therefore, a certain standard of reliability has been achieved with these “tower style” duplicators.
+Their sole function is to make high volume copies of discs, which they can do very well.
+A modern duplicator typically includes 1-11 CD/DVD combo recorder drives, a reader drive, a hard disk drive for storing disc images, and a controller with LCD screen for operating the unit.

-Setting up a stand-alone duplicator is quick and easy, since they come with little more than a power cord and a user manual to get you started.
-Because stand-alone duplicators often come in a tower configuration (much like a computer tower) they occupy very little shelf space and are easy to move.
-The initial investment is much lower than a PC-based publisher, which makes it ideal for jobs where duplication is more important than printing.
-A machine like an Accutower 11 Drive stand-alone DVD/CD duplicator is built for speed and can reliably and consistently copy up to 100 or more discs per hour!
+Setting up a standalone duplicator is quick and easy since they are little more than a power cord and a user manual to get you started.
+Because standalone duplicators often come in a tower configuration (like a computer tower), they occupy very little shelf space and are easy to move.
+Initial investment is much lower than a PC based publisher, which makes it ideal for jobs where duplication is more important than printing.

-While PC-based DVD duplicators are not brand new, they are beginning to gain ground with consumers.
-Think of a PC-based system as an all-in-one, deluxe unit; a complete disc printing and burning (publishing) system.
-The footprint of a PC-based system is typically larger and wider due to a platform, or base, which supports the robotic arm assembly.
-Adding a robotic arm to a duplicator/printer takes the tedious work out of DVD publishing because the machine can load and unload itself, so you can be free to work on other projects while it is running.
+While PC based duplicators are not new to the market, they’re beginning to gain ground with consumers.
+Think of a PC based system as an all-in-one, deluxe unit; a complete disc printing and burning (publishing) system.
+The footprint of a PC based system is typically larger and wider due to a platform, or base, which supports the robotic arm assembly.

-With these things in mind, the decision of which type of duplicator is superior depends entirely on the user's needs.
-Churches and groups who do small, weekly jobs and do not require full-color prints may be satisfied with a low-cost stand-alone DVD duplicator.
-Small businesses and organizations that need medium and large volume jobs with automated, full-color printing and burning may find the answer they need in a PC-based DVD duplicator system.
-The features, benefits, and costs of a DVD duplicator can have a big impact on the end user's satisfaction with the machine, so choose wisely!
+With this in mind, choose the duplicator type that suits your needs.
+Churches and small groups who do small, weekly jobs and do not require full color prints may be satisfied with a low cost standalone duplicator.
+Small businesses and organizations that need medium to large volume prints with automated, full color printing and burning may find that a PC based system suits them better.